The Woodbridge Housing Authority

-The Authority is composed of 150 units of family public housing, 415 units of senior citizen public housing and 405 units of Section 8 housing.
+The Authority is composed of 565 Project Based Vouchers across 6 sites located throughout Woodbridge Township and 405 units of Section 8 housing.

 The purpose of the Woodbridge Housing Authority is to create and maintain safe, decent and sanitary housing for those individuals of low to moderate income.